somestupidgirl/open_agb_firm/README.md

 SELECT+Y - Dump screen output to `/3ds/open_agb_firm/texture_dump.bmp`
 * If the screen output freezes, press HOME to fix it.
 This is a hard to track down bug that will be fixed.

-X+UP/DOWN - Adjust screen brightness up or down by `backlightSteps` units.
+Y - Cycle through `Advance Video` control settings (if enabled)

-X+LEFT - Turn off LCD backlight.
+X+UP/DOWN - Adjust display setting.

-X+RIGHT - Turn on LCD backlight.
+X+LEFT - Toggle LCD backlight.
+If `Advanced Video` is emabled, will reset adjusted values to default values

 Hold the power button to turn off the 3DS.